nishtha334/E-Commerce-Sales-Dashboard-/README.md

 1. Executive KPI Summary
 The top section provides a quick overview of the business using six major KPIs:

-Total Sales
+Total Sales,
-Total Quantity
+Total Quantity,
-Total Profit
+Total Profit,
-Total Orders
+Total Orders,
-Profit Margin
+Profit Margin,
-Return Rate
+Return Rate.

 This allows users to understand the overall business position without manually reviewing individual charts.

 2. Category Analysis

 The dashboard includes category-level analysis to compare sales and return performance.

 Categories visible in the dashboard include:
-Automotive
+Automotive,
-Beauty
+Beauty,
-Books
+Books,
-Clothing
+Clothing,
-Electronics
+Electronics,
 Groceries, etc.
 The category filters allow users to focus the dashboard on a specific product category.